wanman/mailcow/README.md

 If no domain is specified for a login address, the webservers domain part will be appended.

 ## Change attachment/message size
 Default file size limit is set to 25 MB.
-If you want to change this, either use the fufix control center or the command `fufix_msg_size` in a terminal:
+If you want to change this, either use the mailcow control center or the command `mailcow_msg_size` in a terminal:

 ```
-fufix_msg_size VALUE_IN_MB
+mailcow_msg_size VALUE_IN_MB
 ```

 # Uninstall
-Run `bash misc/purge.sh` from within fufix directory to remove fufix main components.
+Run `bash misc/purge.sh` from within mailcow directory to remove mailcow main components.

 Your web server + web root, MySQL server + databases as well as your mail directory (/var/vmail) will **not** be removed (>= v0.9).